 City problem · Vienna

 Two hundred CEE sites.
 Thousands of patients.
 Strong outcomes data.
 The US value-analysis committee files the device as untested.
 CEE deployment depth is invisible to US procurement scoring.
-The procurement scoring reads a different evidence stack.
+The procurement scoring judges a different evidence stack.

 Six signals the US IDN scored CEE depth as background.